nhmvienna/bs5treeview/README.md

-# Bootstrap 5 Tree View
+# Bootstrap 5 Tree View with Version field

-this is a fork of https://github.com/chniter/bstreeview.
+This is a fork of https://github.com/nhmvienna/bs5treeview.

 For use with bootstrap 5 the attributes have been changed from data-target and data-toggle to the new data-bs-target and data-bs-toogle syntax.

 A very simple plugin to build a basic and elegant Treeview with boostrap 5.

+This version adds two features:

+- New optional text element called version at the end of the node.
+- Nodes element can also be provided as an empty list.

 ## Dependencies